 When the summer heat settles in, it can be hard to keep your cool.
-Even if your home already has central air conditioning, though, that doesn’t necessarily mean you should take that window unit out and put it in the corner of the basement.
+Even if your home already has central air conditioning, though, that doesn’t necessarily mean you should take that window ac unit out and put it in the corner of the basement.
 There are pros and cons to these units, though, and you should keep them in mind before you make your decision regarding keeping your bedroom as comfortable as you can.

 Pro #1: Window AC Units Are Cheaper

-One of the major advantages of window unit air conditioners is that they are worlds less expensive than central air conditioning when you look at the price to operate them.
-This difference can be thousands of dollars when purchasing new window units over a new central air system, but window units are also cheaper to use when you only want to cool a select room in your home.
-The installation of central air wins when it comes to cooling your home as a whole, but if all you need is your bedroom or study kept at a manageable temperature then a window unit is often the way to go.
+One of the major advantages of a window ac unit is that they are worlds less expensive than central air conditioning when you look at the price to operate them.
+This difference can be thousands of dollars when purchasing new window units over a new HVAC unit, but window ac units are also cheaper to use when you only want to cool a select room in your home.
+The installation of central air wins when it comes to cooling your home as a whole, but if all you need is your bedroom or study kept at a manageable temperature then a window ac unit is often the way to go.

 Con #1: They Are A Pain To Install/Uninstall

 Window AC units are sort of like screen doors; you put them in when it starts getting warm, and you take them out when it cools off.
 If you have one window unit, that can be a pain.
 If you have multiple window units it can make the change of season feel like a nightmare.
-Not only do you need to get the AC units settled and in place, though, but you have to make sure you have available storage for them in the off-season.
+Not only do you need to get the window AC units settled and in place, though, but you have to make sure you have available storage for them in the off-season.
 A consideration that sometimes doesn’t receive the attention it deserves.

 Pro #2: Window AC Units Are Easy To Find